 We recommend the AMD Radeon R7 265 for gaming with highest details at resolutions up to, and including, 1920x1080.

-Being a dual-slot card, its power draw is rated at 150 W maximum.
+Being a dual-slot card, the AMD Radeon R7 265 draws power from 1x 6-pin power connectors, with power draw rated at 150 W maximum.
 Display outputs include: 2x DVI, 1x HDMI, 1x DisplayPort.
 Radeon R7 265 is connected to the rest of the system using a PCIe 3.0 x16 interface.
 The card measures 210 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 149 US Dollars.

 ||Feb 13th, 2014